Package 'webgazeR'

 image

-A character value representing the image to find in the locations.
+A character string: the image to locate.

 Value